favstats/rmdprotectr/README.md

 You can also test the password protection by going to this [GitHub pages site](https://favstats.github.io/pwtest/).
 The password is: `password`.

-## READ THIS BEFORE USING:

-  - If your hosting service offers directory listing, a visitor can bypass the protection.
-  - there’s no protection against brute force attack.
-Pick a very long and hard to guess password.
-  - **Pasting the link directly to someone will bypass the login** so this is **not a very secure way to password protect your documents**.
-If you want something stronger check the links below or other alternatives.
-The use-case for this package is to share a low-risk documen with someone that should be accessible via the internet but not to everyone immediately.

 ## Other ways to password protect your Rmd